ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 A negative is that this means bringing in a larger library and not using most of its functionality.
 A positive is that YAML is a well-known format.
+Folded style may also make sense.

-There are at least two JavaScript libraries for YAML:
+There are at least [two JavaScript libraries](https://socket.dev/npm/category/server/file-formats/yaml-parser) for YAML that look especially promising:

 * [eemeli/yaml](https://github.com/eemeli/yaml) is a JavaScript library
   that can read YAML format.
 It says it works client-side